giovannilupi/dsa/notes/Dynamic programming.md

 ![aaa82cab302140ad349155f5e0bd53f6.png](../_resources/aaa82cab302140ad349155f5e0bd53f6.png)

 This means we can think of using memoization to store the result to each subproblem.
-In the recursion, there are two parameters that cab can change the result, which are $n$ and $m$.
+In the recursion, there are two parameters that can change the result, which are $n$ and $m$.
 This means that, to store the result of each subproblem, we need a 2D array.
 We need the matrix to have $m+1$ rows and $n+1$ columns to include the empty string, which is a valid case for recursion.
 Each cell in the DP table represents a different chopping that we call this function on.
 For example the cell $DP[0][n+1]$ equates to the call $lcs("", "GXTXAYB")$.

 ![c4e8f8f8a6ee2b33662ff343a1a88cd8.png](../_resources/c4e8f8f8a6ee2b33662ff343a1a88cd8.png)

-Now we can modify our recursive solution to first do a lookup in this table and perform the recursice call only when the cell is empty.
+Now we can modify our recursive solution to first do a lookup in this table and perform the recursive call only when the cell is empty.
 Both the time and space complexity become now proportional to the size of the table, which is $O(m+n)$.

 The final step is turning the recursion into iteration by proceeding bottom up.
 We can start by filling the first row and column of the table with 0s, since the LCS of any string with the empty string is trivially 0.